 What is dry brushing?

-Dry brushing is exactly what you think it is: brushing your skin with a bristle brush.
+In other words, dry brushing is exactly what you think it is: brushing your skin with a dry bristle brush.
 In dry mode, before you shower.
 No water, no oil, no lotion, no underwear, nothing involved.
 Just you, a brush in your hand and a privacy of your shower.
-Brushing your skin with gentle and soft strokes with a natural brush towards the heart.

 Benefits of dry-brushing